wharvex/hespr/README.md

 * Shank's "from" and "to" are replaced by an arrow syntax (`->`).
 * Shank's assignment operator (`:=`) is replaced by what I call "the shovel" (`=_`), which you can think of as shoveling the value to the right of it back into the variable to the left of it.
+* Parentheses enclosing parameter declarations are replaced by pipe characters (`|`).
+    * I wanted parentheses to only signify the enclosure of a math operation.

 ### Keyword Replacements